ckeditor/ckeditor5/packages/ckeditor5-image/docs/image.md

 	.create( {
 		image: {
 			styles: [
-				// This option is equal to situation when no style is applied.
+				// This option is equal to a situation where no style is applied.
 				{ name: 'imageStyleFull', title: 'Full size image', icon: fullSizeIcon, value: null },

-				// This represents image aligned to left.
+				// This represents an image aligned to left.
 				{ name: 'imageStyleLeft', title: 'Left aligned image', icon: alignLeftIcon, value: 'left', className: 'image-style-left' },

-				// This represents image aligned to right.
+				// This represents an image aligned to right.
 				{ name: 'imageStyleRight', title: 'Right aligned image', icon: alignRightIcon, value: 'right', className: 'image-style-right' }
 			],